Sopes: How to make them from scratch

 - 1 ½ cups water (400 ml)

-- salt (optional)
+- pinch salt (optional)

-- Divide the dough into 20 pieces of the same weight (about 50gr) and heat a comal or a skillet over medium-high heat.
+- Divide the dough into 20 pieces of the same weight (about 50gr) and keep them covered with a damp cloth.

 - With your hands slightly moistened with water, take a portion of dough and roll it into a ball then flatten it to make a patty.

-- Carefully put the sope onto the hot skillet and cook for about 1 minutes.
+- Carefully put the sope onto the hot skillet and cook for about 1 minute.
 Flip it over (with a spatula) and cook for another minute.

 - Place the sope turned over, using the edges as support, onto a clean kitchen towel and let it cool completely.

 - Repeat from the step 4 until all masa dough is used.

 Did you love our recipe? please don’t forget to rate it and leave a comment below.
 Remember also that you can share it on your social media and follow this blog on PINTEREST, INSTAGRAM, FACEBOOK, and YOUTUBE.

 I am a regular visitor of your website .
 I can enrich my cooking skill by seeing your blog .It was a helpful procedure to learn how to make sopes from scratch with their easy recipe.